UnderwaterOwlbear/underwaterowlbear.github.io/assets/_pandoc/hauberk.md

 **Withdraw** When a combatant within melee range of an enemy moves out of melee range, the enemy may immediately make a melee attack against the combatant.
 This can be avoided if the combatant only makes a half move.

 **Combat Maneuvers** A combatant can choose to trip, disarm, blind, or otherwise perform a dirty trick on his opponent.
-He makes an attack roll as normal.
-If he hits, his opponent can choose to take damage as normal, or suffer the effects of the combat manuever.
+He makes an attack as normal.
+His opponent can choose to take damage as normal, or suffer the effects of the combat manuever.

 ### Saving Throws